sxiii/bank-of-ideas/README.md

 2. Markdown file in this repo's according folder.
 The markdown file itself should include the brief idea, while also ideally include reasoning, author's words, project status, involved persons list, contact details, and what's most important - links  to the project's main repo (yes, you'd ideally make your own repo for the project and cross-link it here!) and to the project website, if it exists.
 3. Brief images and illustrations of your project, that might be required for better understanding of point #2.

+Check out the "Project Template.md" or any published project if you want to see how things work in The Open Bank of Ideas.

 If you're ready to add your project, move to "How to add your idea" section.

-We don't want to make The Bank of Ideas a scrapyard of tonns of information.
-So each and every project is suggested having **one, brief text markdown description file** and maybe **few images** included.
-All additional information (that well-developed idea or project definitely should have!) needs to be placed in your own repos/websites and cross-linked from markdown.
+NB: We don't want to make The Bank of Ideas unstructured messy scrapyard with tonns of information (like internet is).
+So each and every project is suggested having **one, brief text markdown description file** and may have **few images** included.
+All additional information (that well-developed idea or project definitely should have!) needs to be placed in your own repos/websites and cross-linked from markdown file.

 ### Adding ideas to the bank (AKA "RULES")
+By publishing your ideas into "The Open Bank of Ideas", you agree to all of the following:
-1. Agreement on success: you should be ready that your idea can be taken AND made by somebody (in any way or type).
-This is the main project goal, although it won't be reached too often, because even good ideas are hard to make at the start (in the "lack-of-everything" state).
+1. **Agreement on success:** you should be ready that your idea *can be taken* AND made by somebody (in any way or type).
+This is the *main project goal*, although it won't be reached too often, because even good ideas are hard to make at the start (in the "lack-of-everything" state).
+Also, ideas frequently lack a good management and personnel.
-2. Agreement on (un)mentioning of the autor: you should be okay BOTH to be NOT included as author of resulting project and TO BE included as author of resulting project.
+2. **Agreement on (un)mentioning of the autor:** you should be okay BOTH to be NOT included as author of resulting project and TO BE included as author of resulting project.
 The actual person or community may decide him or herself, and, what's more important, the idea might just even appear as outside of The Open Bank of Ideas.
 This happens all the time and it's TOTALLY NORMAL!
 Lastly, by using The Open Bank of Ideas, you should realize, that even if you ask for NOT MENTIONING you as an author, you **STILL CAN BE** mentioned if decided so by the actual developer of the idea or project.
 So, to sum up: you can **politely ask** the community to include or not to include you, but it **might not work out as you asked** in the result.
-We do, however, recommend each and every project developer to honor the author and follow his guidelines/requests if possible.
+We do, however, **recommend each and every project developer to honor the author** and follow his guidelines/requests if possible.
-3. Agreement of being polite person.
-Upon publication of your idea, you realize that somebody might find it good or stupid, good-for-profit (even if it's idea of opensource software) or good as opensource project (even if your project is described as a closed-source software).
+3. **Agreement of being polite person:** upon publication of your idea, you realize that somebody might find it good or stupid, good-for-profit (even if it's idea of opensource software) or good as opensource project (even if your project is described as a closed-source software or project).
 So you agree of not being rude, not blame anyone for changing the direction of your idea or project, for doing something wrong (or correct).
 Moral and etiquette is your best friends in here, as we gather for development and improvement, not for hatespeech discussion and ruining ideas.
-4. Transparency agreement.
-The idea of "The Open Bank of Ideas" is sharing, exchanging, improving and caring.
-Please do understand that transparency is a requirement in here and if you want somebody to make or improve your project, you need to share 200% of your ideas, materials etc. etc. For example, you might want to include a link to your own github repository with more details on your project.
+4. **Transparency agreement:** the idea of "The Open Bank of Ideas" is sharing, exchanging, improving and caring.
+Please do understand that transparency is a requirement in here and if you want somebody to make or improve your project, you need to share 200% of your ideas, materials etc. etc. For example, you might want to include a link to your own github repository with more details on your project, link to website, as well as register a social network accounts for news etc.
-5. Moral & Etique.
-Your idea should be GOOD in general terms of Moral and Etique.
+5. **Moral & Etique:** your idea should be GOOD in general terms of Moral and Etique.
 We will NOT elaborate on what is Moral and Etique here explicitly and ON PURPOSE.
-Please go read on this topic in any other preferred source and develop your morality yourself!
+Please do read on this topic in any other preferred source and develop your morality yourself!
 As an easy to understand example, we will have a zero tolerance on projects related to creating a weapons of any kind, crimes against humanity, hidden surveillance projects, projects that will highly probably lead to runied world, destroyed climate, bad ecology, or animal-harm projects.
 If you're unsure about your project, please share it with tags #unsure and #moderation-required, and we will try to find resources to research on the topic and find it as "general good" or "general bad".
 Please do understand that if your idea will fall into "general bad" category, it might be banned from The Open Bank of Ideas, sorry for that.

 ### How to add your idea (AKA "THE PROCESS")
 1. Clone this repository